gkama/gtk-graphql/README.md

 - Defined query and schema for countries with neighbouring countries
 - Docker image

-the initial scaffolding is in `Start.cs` and then the rest is done through objects inheriting from GraphQL's classes. it defines a base class of `Country.cs`, `CountryNeighbour.cs` and the corresponding `...Type` classes that inherit `ObjectGraphType<T>`. then the schema and query is defined, which are used by the `ui/playground` endpoint for the client side to work it and create queries
+the initial scaffolding is in `Start.cs` and then the rest is done through objects inheriting from GraphQL's classes. it defines a base class of `Country.cs`, `CountryNeighbour.cs`, `CountryPostalCode` and the corresponding `...Type` classes that inherit `ObjectGraphType<T>`. then the schema and query is defined, which are used by the `ui/playground` endpoint for the client side to work it and create queries

 a docker image is also available (https://hub.docker.com/r/gkama/dotnet) via `docker pull gkama/dotnet:graphql`